Blog Posts

 Can I use Fly Screens in a Domestic Kitchen?

 Fly screens are not a requirement in a domestic kitchen in the way that they are a commercial operation.
 However, they are still a popular option to improve domestic kitchen hygiene.
-If you live in an area where there are lots of insects – such as if you are near a river or wetland – then you might need fly screens to keep your kitchen hygienic.
-Alternatively, if you live in an area with a lot of birds or even bats, you might need a screen to help keep your kitchen clean.
+If you live in an area where there are lots of insects, such as if you are near a river or wetland, then you might need fly screens to keep your kitchen hygienic.
+No one wants to be trying to shoo or kill a fly with a cloth and having to scrub the surfaces of their kitchen as a result.

 What are my Fly Screen Options?